-The Hemingway Review, edited by Dr. Suzanne del Gizzo, is a scholarly journal published twice a year by the Ernest Hemingway Foundation and Society.
+The Hemingway Review, edited by Dr. Suzanne del Gizzo, is a scholarly journal published twice a year by the Hemingway Society.
 The journal specializes in researched scholarship on the work and life of Ernest Hemingway.

 CONTRIBUTING TO The Hemingway Review